safiqul/2410/docs/intro/mininet-intro.md

 From the official page: *Mininet's virtual hosts, switches, links, and controllers are the real thing – they are just created using software rather than hardware – and for the most part their behavior is similar to discrete hardware elements.
 It is usually possible to create a Mininet network that resembles a hardware network, or a hardware network that resembles a Mininet network, and to run the same binary code and applications on either platform.*

-In this lab, we'll learn how to use Mininet.
+In this tutorial, we'll learn how to use Mininet.

 * [Part 1: Installing Mininet](#part-1-installing-mininet)
 * [Part 2: Running Mininet](#part-2-running-mininet)